 "Thank you so much for speaking with me.
 Let me tell you a little bit about why I asked for this half hour of your time.
-As I shared in my email, I'm currently completing my PhD at UCSF and am considering the next stage in my career.
-For the past two months, I've been speaking to as many industry scientists as possible about their positions, to learn more about opportunities in the field."
+As I shared in my email, I'm currently completing my DDS degree at UCSF and am considering the next stage in my career.
+For the past two months, I've been speaking to as many dental residents as possible about their reasons for pursuing residency and the types of opportunities that open up with the additional training."

-"Can you begin by sharing a little bit about your role as Director of Research, and what you enjoy about your position?"
+"Can you begin by sharing a little bit about your role as an Associate with Lily Dental Care, and what you enjoy about your position?"